- Share your observations

 - Kevin Doyle

-Dwarf Umbrella-sedge (Fuirena pumila), a State Endangered plant, is found in peaty-mucky and wet, sandy flats of fluctuating inland lakes.
+Dwarf Umbrella Sedge (Fuirena pumila), a Wisconsin Endangered plant, is found in peaty-mucky and wet, sandy flats of fluctuating inland lakes.
 Blooming occurs early July through late August; fruiting occurs early August through late September.
 The optimal identification period for this species is late July through early September.

 Synonyms: Fuirena squarrosa var. pumila, Fuirena torreyana